Sourabhk20/vsd-hdp/README.md

  Multiple module consists of two submodules (submodule1 and submodule2):

  Hierarchical Synthesis output:
- 	Hierarchical synthesis preserves each module and evaluates the output separately
+ 	Hierarchical synthesis preserves each module and evaluates the output with abstract representation of the submodules.

 ![show](https://github.com/Sourabhk20/vsd-hdp/assets/148907305/5ec2d379-c946-49c3-a002-34b4ccdd0704)

 Flat Synthesis output:
-	Flat synthesis combines both the submodules
+	Flat synthesis gives the deatiled representation of the submodules at the gate level.

 ![show_faltten](https://github.com/Sourabhk20/vsd-hdp/assets/148907305/729a7088-afc6-4dc1-a2a8-b608ed1a4d8b)